nytimes/kyt/Recipes.md

   // Add the appropriate loader
 }
 ```
-Or if you want to make a change only for client side code
+Or if you want to make a change only for client side code:
 ```
 if (options.type === 'client') {
   // Make changes here